Will Kohler

-Will Kohler is a retired American soccer midfielder who was a member of the United States U-17 men's national soccer team at the 1991 FIFA U-17 World Championship.
+Will Kohler is an American retired soccer midfielder who was a member of the United States U-17 men's national soccer team at the 1991 FIFA U-17 World Championship.
 He won the 1991 USYSA U-16 championship with F.C.
 Delco.

 Nowadays, Will works in Venture capital and is a partner with Lightspeed Ventures Partners.

 Soccer

-Kohler graduated from Lower Merion High School in Ardmore, Pennsylvania where he was a three time All State soccer player.
+Kohler graduated from Lower Merion High School in Ardmore, Pennsylvania, where he was a three time All State soccer player.
 He was a 1991 and 1992 High School All-American.
 He is a member of the Lower Merion Soccer Hall of Fame.
 During high school, he also played for F.C.
 Delco from 1990 to 1995.
-In 1995, Delco went to the 1991 U-16 USYSA National Youth Championship game where Kohler scored in Delco's 2-0 victory over Countryside F.C.
+In 1995, Delco went to the 1991 U-16 USYSA National Youth Championship game where Kohler scored in Delco's 2–0 victory over Countryside F.C.
 Kohler attended Harvard University, where he played on the men's soccer team from 1993 to 1996.
 He graduated in 1997 with a bachelor's degree in economics.
 In February 1997, the MetroStars selected Kohler in the second round (fifteenth overall) of the 1997 MLS College Draft.
 They released him during the pre-season.